 Will courts in Virginia grant stepparent adoptions to same-sex couples who live in Virginia?
 Yes

 Does the couple need to be married?
 Yes

 Is there a statute or published case law that addresses the rights of a donor over the resulting eggs, sperm, embryo or child?
 Yes.
 Virginia’s Status of Children of Assisted Conception statute specifies that a donor is not a parent.

 TRADITIONAL SURROGACY IN VIRGINIA

-Traditional Surrogacy is permitted in Virginia under the Virginia Assisted Conception Statute, so long as all the statutory restrictions are met.
+Traditional Surrogacy is permitted in Virginia under Virginia’s Status of Children of Assisted Conception statute, so long as all the statutory restrictions are met.

 State law information provided by the following attorneys practicing Reproductive Law in this state:

 This is a copyrighted document and therefore protected by the copyright laws of the United States.
 Violation of these laws is a punishable offense under the US Copyright laws and, depending on the method of transmission, under the Digital Millennium Copyright Act.
 Any retransmission or use of this document or any map herein is expressly prohibited without prior and express authorization of Creative Family Connections LLC.

 Creative Family Connections LLC is not providing legal advice to users of this website, nor does use of any of the maps or summaries on this website constitute or create any attorney-client relationship between Creative Family Connections LLC and users of this site.